Council Elections

 All council elections are conducted by the Victorian Electoral Commission and are conducted by postal vote.
 The next council election will be held in 2028.

-If you own land, property or a business within Northern Grampians Shire and want to vote in council elections you can.
-Please register for vote as a council-enrolled voter via the appropriate application form linked in the menu below called 'How do I enrol to vote?'.
+If you own land, property or a business within Northern Grampians Shire and want to vote in a council election, then you can.
+Please register to vote as a council-enrolled voter via the appropriate application form linked in the menu below called 'How do I enrol to vote?'.

-Know the requirements around council enrolment for the 2028 Victorian local council elections here.
+Know the requirements around council enrolment for the 2028 Victorian local council elections.
+Information can be found here.

-It is important to note there are two types of voter categories available:
+It is important to note that there are two types of voter categories available:

 1. State-enrolled voters, this is the usual way residents in Northern Grampians Shire become enrolled to vote in council elections.